 - The California Consumer Protection Act (CCPA) is a U.S. law in California that gives consumers control over all personal information that companies may collect and use.

-3. if someone withdraws his consent, remove him from the list.
+3. If someone withdraws consent, remove them.

-4. use GDPR and CCPA compliant tools.
+4. Use GDPR and CCPA compliant tools.

-If you collect data from your users, make sure you use tools that comply with these regulations.
+As you collect data from your users, make sure you use tools that comply with these regulations.
 Make sure you can edit and delete customer data in a verifiable way.

-5. use a cookie notification bar.
+5. Use a cookie notification bar.

-Conclusion - Adding Facebook Pixel to WordPress
+Wrapping up – A guide to adding Facebook Pixel to WordPress